jskri/modeling-with-tla/modeling-with-tla.md

 The device and server components run in parallel and never stop.
 Externally, the observables are the device packs, the server packs and the selected device pack.
-Internally, the server communicates with the device by sending it new packs.
+Internally, the server sends new packs to the device, which consumes them.
 We name the components "Device1" and "Server1" because they will be later refined.

 Here is the bulk of the model: